ibm-cloud-docs/containers/storage-block-vpc-snapshot.md

 {: shortdesc}

 The {{site.data.keyword.block_storage_is_short}} cluster add-on automatically creates both volumes and snapshots in the same VPC resource group where the cluster is deployed.
 Due to a current limitation, specifying the resource group in your storage class does not override this behavior.
-Make sure you allow for this behavior if you plan to use snapshots as you might hit resource group quotas.
+Make sure that you allow for this behavior if you plan to use snapshots as you might hit resource group quotas.
 {: important}